ceejbot/LOUDCRAB/README.md

 ## BUILDING

-There's a justfile that will build a tarred-up release for your architecture if it's not covered by the prebuilts.
+There's a [justfile](https://github.com/casey/just) that will build a tarred-up release for your architecture if it's not covered by the prebuilts.

 ## TODO

+- Switch to validating request signatures from Slack instead of using the verification token.
 - Loudie lost the ability to add emoji reactions a couple of Slack API deprecations ago.
 It would be great to restore it.
-- Better backup/restore.
+- Better backup/restore for shouts.
+- Maybe a better administration tool for removing unwelcome shouts.
 - Clean up the github workflow.
-- Remove use of `smol` and switch to some future-proof tokio thing.
 - Migrate to whatever the heck this week's Slack API is with [socket mode](https://api.slack.com/apis/connections).

 ## License